We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 Final Words

-You don’t need to panic when you see the charging on hold prompt message in iOS 16.
+Don’t panic when you see the charging on hold prompt message on your iPhone.
 It’s clearly normal.
 You can allow your iPhone to cool down normally to get rid of it.
-Alternatively, you can try all the workarounds we’ve highlighted above as they’ll not only help cool down your phone but also prevent the iOS 16 charging on hold message from appearing.
+Alternatively, try all the workarounds we’ve highlighted above as they’ll not only help cool down your iPhone but also prevent the charging on hold message from appearing again.
 So, try them out and your iPhone will be able to charge as usual again.
 If you are facing battery draining fast issue on your iPhone, please check our guide: iPhone Battery Draining Fast after iOS 16 Update?
 10 Tips to Fix It.

 Joan J. Mims